leya-print/leya-print-platform/e2e/README.md

 **Docker/Scripts:**

-For testing flexibility in ci-cd pipelines the tests are also present in a docker container, the container can be started and the tests can be ran locally as well.
+For testing flexibility in ci-cd pipelines the tests are also present in a docker container, the container can be started and the tests can be run locally as well.
 The run-in-docker.sh script runs the tests in docker and shell-in-docker opens a bash terminal for any additional needs in the container.